Jeremy Corbyn 2015 Labour Party leadership campaign: Arts

 Corbyn stated in August 2015, that "every child deserves the chance to learn a musical instrument, act on a stage, and develop their creative imagination" and that a Corbyn-led Labour Party would re-invest in cultural programs and arts education.
-He also condemned the £82 million cuts that the Coalition government had made between 2010 and 2015, arguing in favor of "an alternative programme for the arts".
+He also condemned the £82 million cuts that the Coalition government had made between 2010 and 2015, arguing in favour of "an alternative programme for the arts".
 In September 2015, Corbyn announced a policy entitled "Arts for Everyone" detailing his plans to expand the arts and creative industries, including proposals to establish a Cabinet Committee dedicated to the issue, a "National Creative Apprenticeship Service" and guidelines on the minimum standards of artists' pay.

 Corbyn unveiled his arts policy document at a rally in Dalston, appearing alongside screenwriter Frank Cottrell-Boyce and actress Julie Hesmondhalgh.
 However, the arts columnist of The Daily Telegraph, Rupert Christiansen attacked the proposals as not being properly funded.